greenelab/deep-review/sections/03_categorize.md

 Nie et al.
-[@tag:Nie2016_3d_survival] showed that multimodal, multi-channel 3D deep architecture was successful at learning high-level brain tumor appearance features jointly from MRI, functional MRI and diffusion MRI images, outperforming single-modality or 2D models.
-Overall, the variety of modalities, properties and sizes of training sets, the dimensionality of input, and the importance of end goals in medical image analysis are provoking a development of specialized deep neural network architectures, training and validation protocols, and input representations that are not characteristic of widely studied natural images.
+[@tag:Nie2016_3d_survival] showed that multimodal, multi-channel 3D deep architecture was successful at learning high-level brain tumor appearance features jointly from MRI, functional MRI, and diffusion MRI images, outperforming single-modality or 2D models.
+Overall, the variety of modalities, properties and sizes of training sets, the dimensionality of input, and the importance of end goals in medical image analysis are provoking a development of specialized deep neural network architectures, training and validation protocols, and input representations that are not characteristic of widely-studied natural images.

 Predictions from deep neural networks can be evaluated for use in workflows that also incorporate human experts.
 In a large dataset of mammography images,